AchrafKassioui/Learning-SpriteKit/README.md

 *19 March 2024*

-The official documentation of SpriteKit is a must-read but it is certainly lacking.
+The official documentation of SpriteKit is a must-read but it is unfortunately lacking.
 Some of it is actually false.
 Here are examples:

 - `lineLength`: [Apple says](https://developer.apple.com/documentation/spritekit/skshapenode/1520398-linelength) that we can set values to that property.
 But in practice, this is a get only property.
 We can not use it to animate the drawing of a path.